Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

 \subsubsection{Step 2}

-For a regular embedding $X \hookrightarrow Y$, there is a attached \emph{cycle class} $\mrm{cl}_Y(X) \in H^*(Y)$, which can be thought of as the ``Poincar\'{e} dual to the fundamental class of $X$ in homology''.
+For a regular embedding $X \hookrightarrow Y$, there is a attached \emph{cycle class} $\mrm{cl}_Y(X) \in H^*(Y)$, which in topology would be the ``Poincar\'{e} dual to the fundamental class of $X$ in homology''.
 The goal of this step is to prove the following lemma.